BiBiServ/bibigrid/README.md

 6. Take a look at [First execution](#first-execution)

 #### First execution
-Before follow the steps described at [Preparation](#preparation).
+Before proceeding, ensure you have completed the steps described in the [Preparation section](#preparation).

-After cloning the repository navigate to `bibigrid`.
+After cloning the repository, navigate to the bibigrid directory.
-In order to execute BiBiGrid source the virtual environment created during [preparation](#preparation).
+Source the virtual environment created during [preparation](#preparation) to execute BiBiGrid.
-Take a look at BiBiGrid's [Command Line Interface](documentation/markdown/features/CLI.md) if you want to explore for yourself.
+Refer to BiBiGrid's [Command Line Interface documentation](documentation/markdown/features/CLI.md) if you want to explore additional options.

 A first execution run through could be:
-1. `./bibigrid.sh -i [path-to-bibigrid.yml] -ch`: checks the configuration
+1. `./bibigrid.sh -i [path-to-bibigrid.yaml] -ch`: checks the configuration
-2. `./bibigrid.sh -i 'bibigrid.yml -i [path-to-bibigrid.yml] -c'`: creates the cluster (execute only if check was successful)
+2. `./bibigrid.sh -i 'bibigrid.yaml -i [path-to-bibigrid.yaml] -c'`: creates the cluster (execute only if check was successful)
 3. Use **BiBiGrid's create output** to investigate the created cluster further.
 Especially connecting to the ide might be helpful.
 Otherwise, connect using ssh.
 4. While in ssh try `sinfo` to printing node info